agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 - This is the most direct representation I can show of the O(N) time it takes for a list based allocator to operate on a single request.
 - Keep note of the y axis when we compare this to our tree allocator and how the timescale changes.

 Now let's see how the same script operates with a tree based allocator.
-We will compare it to our naive implementation of the standard CLRS implementation without any additional optimizations that later allocators include.
+We will compare it to our naïve implementation of the standard CLRS implementation without any additional optimizations that later allocators include.

 ![rb-time-per-request](/images/rb-time-per-request.png)